 What are the chief complaints from the pharmaceutical companies?
 Why have there been many stops in implementing the rule?

 The regulation requires brands to print a simple QR code on the packages.
 Anybody with access to a copy machine can duplicate the code.
-So, if a customer scans a fake product with a copied QR code, they will get all information about the genuine product.
+So, if a customer scans a fake product with a copied QR code, they will get all the information about the genuine product.
 But they will not be able to tell if the product in hand is fake or real.
-Vikas adds, “people feel that QR codes and simple 2D codes are a full-proof solution to fake products.
+Vikas adds, “People feel that QR codes and simple 2D codes are a foolproof solution to fake products.
 But a QR code is not complex enough.
 Today, counterfeiters can easily replicate a simple QR code.
 If the idea is to use anti-counterfeit technology, then we cannot stop at QR codes.
 A QR code adds one more step to the packaging process.
 So it is a feel-good factor.”

-- But QR Codes are everywhere.
+But QR Codes are everywhere.
 Don’t we scan a QR code for online payments?

-- Even from a compliance perspective, government regulations are not good enough!
+Even from a compliance perspective, government regulations are not good enough!

-- The dummy serial number fiasco is another thorn in India’s traceability journey
+The dummy serial number fiasco is another thorn in India’s traceability journey

 If we look at the pharmaceutical sector, it is diverse.
 Each organization has its limitations, packaging cost, and size of operations.
 Pesticide manufacturers also face a similar issue.
 Changing serial numbers or printing codes seems expensive for smaller companies.
 But what has been the experience of anti-counterfeit experts?
-Vikas says, “unique markers are not very expensive if we look at the benefits.
+Vikas says, “Unique markers are not very expensive if we look at the benefits.
 Technology that helps track and trace products and packages provides a lot of data points to manufacturers.
 Even small companies can use overt and covert markers that integrate with packaging.
-But printing simple QR codes only for regulatory compliance is not only costly but also a costly mistake.
+However, printing simple QR codes only for regulatory compliance is not only costly but also a costly mistake.
 It is a waste of resources.”

 DAVA requires brands to print serial numbers even on the primary package.
 So what happens if brands do not have a serial number for the primary package or product?
 You need to upload a dummy number on the website!
 Dummy serial numbers do not help in traceability.
 It can lead to integrity issues with data.

-- Even if the codes do not help with security, what is the issue with complying?
+Even if the codes do not help with security, what is the issue with complying?
 After all, it is a start!

 Indeed it is a step in the right direction.
 But at present, industry experts are not sure about the safety and security of the information stored on the government portals like DAVA.
 If you have the required digital signature, you can log on to the DAVA portal.
 “There can be cases where competitors can view your product-related data,” says Vikas.
 The price of the product must be uploaded to the portal.